 The museum opens daily at 9 a.m. except for Thanksgiving Day, Christmas Day, and New Year's Day.
 Admission is $9 for adults, $6 for children (ages 6-13), and free for children under 6.
 Group rates are available, as well as discounts for AARP or AAA members—contact Eddie Swimmer at 1-828-497-3481.

 The museum is located at the intersection of Highway 441/Tsali Boulevard and Drama Road in Cherokee, North Carolina, home of the Eastern Band of Cherokee Indians, a federally recognized tribe.

-To accomplish their mission, the museum maintains a permanent exhibit, extensive artifact collection, archives, education programs, artist series, and a store.
-The museum also publishes the Journal of Cherokee Studies, several books, and an audio book.
+To accomplish its mission, the museum maintains a permanent exhibit, extensive artifact collection, archives, education programs, artist series, and a store.
+The museum also publishes the Journal of Cherokee Studies, several books, and an audiobook.

-The Museum of the Cherokee Indian opened in 1948 and moved to its present facility in 1976.
-Its exhibit was totally renovated in 1998, when a new 12,000-square-foot exhibit was installed.
+The Museum of the Cherokee Indians opened in 1948 and moved to its present facility in 1976.
+Its exhibit was totally renovated in 1998 when a new 12,000-square-foot exhibit was installed.
 The museum is a non-profit organization with 501(c)3 status, and it operates self-sufficiently based on admissions revenue and museum store sales.

 Museum of the Cherokee Indian

 Please visit their website for more information by Clicking Here